News from FBC

 Middle & High School Students

-Our high school summer mission trip this will take place from July 19th through the 25th and will be open to incoming freshmen up to graduated seniors.
-The new location is currently being decided, and you will find out soon where it is!
-A reminder that 80% of your trip cost ($480) is due on May 19th, so get those payments to me whenever you can.
-Let me know if you have any questions regarding this!
+Our high school summer mission trip this will take place from July 20th through the 26th in Kansas City, MO!
+This is open to incoming freshmen up to graduated seniors.
+A reminder that your full trip cost is due June 19th.
+If you have any questions or would like a work project to raise funds, please let me know!

-Join the High School Missions group by texting @fbcygm to 81010.
+Join the High School Missions group by downloading the Remind App and joining class code @fbcygm.

 Contact Student Pastor Isaac Clemens (isaacclemens@familybible.church) with any questions.

 HIGH SCHOOL: High School meets Sunday evenings 6:30-8:30PM in the student room.
 This is an awesome time of games, worship, lesson, small group, and more.
-This Sunday we will finish our series called Good Call, seeking to understand our purpose in Christ and our callings.
-We will be closing with a Q&A and some testimonies of how God and guided our leaders.
+This Sunday we begin our summer of Senior Talks where our graduated seniors get a chance to share their final thoughts with their peers.
+We will kick off this series with a worship night led by senior Shane Klepper!
 Excited to see you there!

 Remind is our primary means of communication for all high school youth happenings.
 You can receive these messages either through the Remind app (blue background with a white script R) or you can receive them as text messages.